ELPA 700 – Capstone Field Experience

 Students in the practicum will experience a wide variety of administrative responsibilities and activities designed to improve teaching and learning.
 The internship/practicum is designed to address each of the five domains of the Comprehensive Assessment of Leadership for Learning (CALL).
 The CALL provides an organizing structure for the practicum experience that is congruent with the structure of the student’s course work and experiences in the Master’s degree program.

 The practicum is legally required by the Wisconsin Department of Public Instruction is based on the Wisconsin Standards for Administrator Development and Licensure and meet the time requirements as prescribed by state law.
 Students must document 150 hours of supervised experience for the primary administrative license and 75 hours for other administrative licenses.
-Students seeking multiple licensure, i.e. principal license and a director of instruction license, only enroll in 700 course one time The student is not required to enroll in ELPA 700 for additional licenses.
+Students seeking multiple licenses, i.e. Principal license and a Director of Instruction license, only enroll in the 700 course one time.
+The student is not required to enroll in ELPA 700 for additional licenses.

 The Field Experience in Educational Leadership course requires the completion of 150 hours of supervised experience under the supervision of a site-based mentor holding the primary license the student is seeking.
 Additional licenses each require an additional 75 hours of supervised experiences.
 Enrollment in the ELPA 700 - Field Experience in Educational Leadership class is required for the primary license.
 The student is not required to enroll for additional licenses.

 The practicum experience requires a minimum number of hours of supervised activity in four major areas including Curriculum and Instruction, Leadership, Personnel and Skills Development.
 These four major areas address the five domains of the CALL.
 Students meet as a class with the University supervisor five times during the semester to provide a peer support and professional learning group community.